Did you know that a properly sealed and insulated duct system can make your home more comfortable, energy efficient, and safer?

 - Promote Safety – During normal operation, gas appliances such as water heaters and clothes dryers release combustion gases (like carbon monoxide) through their venting systems.
 Leaky ductwork in your heating and cooling system may cause “backdrafting,” where these gases are drawn back into the living space, rather than expelled to the outdoors.
 Sealing leaks can reduce this risk.

 - Save Money – Leaky ducts can reduce the efficiency of your heating and cooling system by as much as 20 percent.
 Sealing and insulating your ducts increases efficiency, lowers your energy bills, and can often pay for itself in energy savings.
-Plus, if you have plans to install new heating and cooling equipment, a well-designed and sealed duct system may allow you to downsize to a smaller, less costly heating and cooling system that will provide better dehumidification.
+Plus, if you have plans to install new equipment, a well-designed and sealed duct system may allow you to downsize to a smaller, less costly heating and cooling system that will provide better dehumidification.

 - Protect the Environment – Most power plants in the Tampa Bay Area burn fossil fuels to make electricity, releasing greenhouse gases.
 By sealing ductwork and using less energy at home, you can help reduce these emissions and fight global warming.